-Unfortunately, there is no one cream or serum out there that will do everything needed for the optimal health of your skin.
-Your best skin doesn’t happen by using one “miracle” product for a few months.
-True skin care just doesn’t work that way.
-A person who is committed to slowing the decline and aging of the skin will continually invest in the products and the time necessary to maintain and treat the vital organ.
-This requires performing individual steps regularly every day, every week, for years.
+Unfortunately, there isn't just one cream or serum out there that will do everything needed for optimal skin health.
+Your best skin doesn’t *happen* by using one miracle product for a few months.
+True skin care demands more.
+Someone who is committed to slowing the decline and aging of the skin will continually invest in products and time to maintain and treat this vital organ.
+It requires performing individual steps regularly, routinely — every day, every week, for years.

-Probably the most crucial and overlooked step to achieving clear, radiant skin is the hydration phase.
-In my approach to skin, hydration is paramount.
-In order to hydrate the skin moisturizing must be understood.
-The term “Moisturizing” referring to the skin care is a bit of a misnomer - when moisturizing, actual ‘moisture’ is not being infused into skin, it’s oil that's applied to effectively seal in the actual moisture/water/hydration into the skin and thereby causing the skin to retain hydration.
-This 'sealing' action that reinforces the skin barrier we call 'moisturizing' will always be referred to in this way.
-It’s just not accurate.
-Just like when our skin is surface dry, it's a lack of oil/lipids we are referring to, not water/hydration, but we say it anyway.
-We use a term that's defined by water to reference a lack oil - but when the skin has excess oil, we say "oily" we don't' say wet.
-This is why there is so much confusion between hydrating and moisturizing, and dry, dehydrated, and oily terms.
-When people refer to plant oils as "dry oils" because they absorb into the skin faster - this only adds to the incorrect way we speak about ingredients and skin care.
+One of the most crucial and overlooked steps to achieving clear, radiant skin is hydration.
+In my approach to skin care, hydration is paramount.
+In order to hydrate the skin, moisturizing must be understood.
+The term “moisturizing” referring to skin care is a bit of a misnomer - when moisturizing, actual moisture is not being infused into the skin, it’s oil that's applied to effectively seal the actual moisture/water/hydration into the skin and thereby causing the skin to retain hydration.
+This sealing action that reinforces the skin barrier we call moisturizing will always be referred to in this way, it’s just not accurate.
+When our skin is dry on the surface, it is lacking oil/lipids not water/hydration.
+This is why there is so much confusion between the terms hydrated and moisturized, and dry and dehydrated.
+People reference plant oils as "dry oils" because they absorb into the skin faster - this only adds to the confusing way we speak about ingredients and skin care.
 All oils are dry - they don't contain water.
 Calling other oils "wet" is ridiculous and makes no sense.
-What makes an oil absorb quickly or create a level of occlusion are the fatty acids and other constituents in its profile - not the oil containing water - and being described as wet or dry.
+What makes an oil absorb quickly or create a level of occlusion are the fatty acids and other constituents in its profile - not the oil containing water.